 Byron Farmers Market

 You can stop by the Nomadic Kitchen stall to buy food that was made using the Byron Farmers Market produce.
-If you miss the Thursday market, the Bangalow Farmers Market, which is associated with the Byron market, is on Saturdays from 8 to 11 am.
+If you miss the Thursday market, the Bangalow Farmers Market, which is associated with the Byron market, is on Saturdays from 7 to 11 am.
 It is held behind the Bangalow Hotel.

 The location makes it easy to stop by the store to pick up organic food in Byron Bay while out checking out the sights of Byron Bay.
 Santos also features an online ordering tool, so if you happen to discover something you love when you visit, then you can have it sent home (provided you live in Australia) to remind you of your Byron Bay holiday.

-Taking a trip here gives you access to several microbusinesses within one area where you can obtain fresh eggs, fruit, vegetables and breads and pastries.
-Both the Produce Store and Bread Social are open seven days a week from 7 am to 4 pm.
+Taking a trip here gives you access to several micro-businesses within one area where you can obtain fresh eggs, fruit, vegetables and breads and pastries.
+Both the Produce Store and Bread Social are open seven days a week from 7 am to 4 pm, and open late to 10 pm on Fridays, Saturdays and Sundays.
 Make note that you should get there early for fresh baked bread as it tends to sell out quickly!

-Keep in mind, you might want to plan one of your meals out around your visit so you can try out Three Blue Ducks on The Farm, an on-site restaurant that is getting rave reviews.
+Keep in mind, you might want to plan one of your meals out around your visit so you can try out Three Blue Ducks on The Farm, an on-site restaurant that gets rave reviews.
 The menu changes with the seasons and what the owners/chefs can find locally or on the farm.

 Come and enjoy delicious food while camping in Byron Bay

-Keep your travel budget from going over by making yummy camping food at your Broken Head campsite using some of the amazing local produce you’ll find at any of the above listed Byron Bay markets.
+Keep your travel budget in check by making yummy camping food at your Broken Head campsite using some of the amazing local produce you’ll find at any of the above listed Byron Bay markets.
 But be sure to leave some room in your budget to go out and experience some of the amazing array of restaurants in the Byron Bay area as well.